Takphong/Automatic-Lidar-Subject/README.md

 -

-I was currently work in simulation right now.
+It's was currently work in simulation right now.
 So, we gonna use only "allinonesim" to run

 --------------------------------------------------------------------------------------------------